+This is an abbreviated post from our subscription series at Credit Writedowns Pro.
 Yesterday, I did a broad overview of four markets of interest to global investors.
 And I wanted to continue my thoughts on this here with a few more markets and with a deeper dive into some of my thinking about the UK.
-Britain, Part 2: I want to take the UK on first, because I am doing a headline story […]Read more ›
+Britain, Part 2 In the […]Read more ›

 Post Tagged with: "Britain"

 This is the first time I am doing this, so let’s see how much value it adds.
 I thought I would quickly run through a number of countries in the news and give my perspective on the macro picture in each.
 I am just going to give a summary here of the key points of interest and will do a deep dive on some at a later date.
 Let’s start with the US.Read more ›

 Britain faces a crisis of monumental proportions as the Scottish electorate decides whether to leave the Union and make Scotland a fully independent country for the first time since 1707 when it first entered into political union with England.
 This vote has all sorts of ramifications for the currency, monetary policy, fiscal policy and the banking system within the UK and Scotland.
 But it also has far-reaching implications for the whole of the EU.
 I have a few thoughts on how to frame the issue below as well as a model for how to secede if it comes to that.Read more ›

 I don’t have any links today, so I am going to go right into the daily piece here.
 Just 10 minutes ago, the US jobs numbers were released.
 Combined with the British composite PMI data earlier, the numbers present a rosy picture for the two economies.
 If the data continue like this, central bank governors will find it hard to keep the same level of policy accommodation in place.Read more ›